LargeNFT/large-nft/README.md

 * See a leaderboard of your biggest fans and collectors.
 * The community can easily keep the website online and use it as a starting point for custom fan experiences.

-# Goals

-* Bring the permissionless properties of Ethereum to the rest of the NFT tech stack with a default viewer and marketplace that any user in the community can run.

-* Make it easy for any user to host the digital infrastructure for an NFT collection to ensure owners can be self-reliant.

-* What if an NFT creator disappears?
-    * It's inevitable that every creator dies.
-    * It's inevitable that every company dies.
-    * The plan for technical implementation of the software stack should start with those assumptions.
-    * Decentralization demands it.
-    * Bitcoin continues to run even though Satoshi disappeared and so should an NFT collection.

-* Free and open source code.
-* Tools to build and launch an NFT collection.
-    * Use the built-in contract or provide your own. (customization in future release)
-* Tools to launch a fan experience for an existing NFT collection.
-* Tools to launch a custom marketplace for any NFT collection. (future release)

-* Create and publish NFTs.
-    * Build an NFT collection from scratch.
-    * Build a fan experience for an existing NFT collection.

-* Share and remix existing ideas.
-    * If you can't fork it it's not web3.

-* Feel like an owner.
-    * Empower users to experience feelings associated with ownership with their digital artifacts.
-    * Help make sure users never lose the ability and rights to keep their digital property online for display and resale.

-* A single member of the community should be able to keep things going themselves.
-    * What happens to your digital collectibles if you're the last one who cares?
-    * Are you able to keep them online?
-    * Are you able to rebuild the marketplace from scratch?
-    * Do you have legal rights to display the content?
-    * Permissionless ownership requires permisionless rights to display content.
-    * As an artist do you want the value you built to crumble because no one is there to pay hosting fees?
-    * Can you take your NFTs to space?

-* What if OpenSea disappears?
-What if they change their terms?
-What if every market disappears?
-    * Is it smart to have no backup plan if something drastic were to happen to the largest marketplace providers?
-A well-made collection should have a home base and it should (arguably) provide fee free trading just like the original Cryptopunks market.

-* An NFT collection should have a default viewer, marketplace, and any user should be able to run it.
-    * Otherwise we lose the permissionless and open source properties of Ethereum.

-* If anyone can run the whole stack it has to be designed with similar constraints as Ethereum in the sense that a single user should be able to run the entire thing on a consumer-grade machine.

-* No dependency on app stores.
-Built for the open and free web.
-Large NFT and Large Reader are modern PWAs that run directly in the browser with a simple static webhost.
-Since it's built to work offline-first it can also be wrapped and distributed to app stores if you choose.

-* Distributed through web or IPFS.
-To be distributed through IPFS and the web the full stack must run in a web browser.

-* Dependencies
-    * A web browser.
-    * A simple static webhost.
-        * If we want transaction data then add an Ethereum node + small device to run Large Sync.
-    * A git provider (GitHub/GitLab).
-    * IPFS node.

-* Built with JavaScript so it can run in the browser and on any device.

-* Provide reasonable defaults for new NFTs collection and the ability to change and customize.

-* Any user can run the entire stack for a particular collection.

-* Provide a solid foundation for anyone to build on.

 **Large NFT is alpha software and the API still changes frequently.**

 ### Community
 Join us on [Discord](https://discord.gg/yJtjqHvqXm)

-## Components

-**Large NFT**

-* A self-hosted web app to build and publish NFT collections right in your browser.
-* Create new collections from scratch or fork existing ones.
-* Data stored in local browser storage.
-* Can be whitelabeled.
-* Scale on your user's own hardware instead of cloud servers, so the hardware requirements as your community grows are minimal.

-**Large Reader**

-* Generate a self-hosted PWA and deploy to any simple webhost.
-* Optimized for text-based content and has functionality similar to the Kindle apps.
-* Combine with Large Sync to display the full transaction history for every token, for every user, and a full collection leaderboard.

-**Large Sync**

-* A lightweight Node app that generates live Ethereum transaction data for Large Reader in real-time or on a schedule.
-* The sync is designed to run both in the browser* and in Node.
-* Supports <a href="https://www.alchemy.com/">Alchemy</a> and local Ethereum nodes.
-* *Browser support coming later.
-Currently not practical.

-**Large Library**
-* Host multiple collections in the same app.
-* Sync multiple collections.

 # Large NFT